BenchmarksStack Ranking

 Knowledge Leaked

 Circom is the most popular language for writing ZK circuits.
-This hands-on tutorial takes you from installation to your first working proof.
+It compiles arithmetic constraints into R1CS (Rank-1 Constraint System) representations that can be consumed by proof systems like Groth16 and PLONK.
+This hands-on tutorial takes you from installation to your first working proof, then shows you how circuits like these power production-grade authentication systems.

 Installation